Print quilt shapes on fabric with precision—no templates, no guesswork.

 Is this the same for you?

-I am already looking ahead to the next version (primarily for iPads and Android tablets), and I expect to incorporate your suggestions.
+I am already talking to the developer about the next version — primarily for iPads and Android tablets — so I expect to be able to incorporate your suggestions.

 -